cal-itp/data-infra/docs/analytics_examples/new_tutorial.md

 SELECTED_DATE = "2021-09-01"
 ITP_ID = 278 # San Diego Metropolitan Transit System
 ```

+(stop-arrivals-operator)=
+### All the Stops and Arrival Times for an Operator on a Given Day

+As a simple example, we will filter to just the San Diego Metropolitan Transit System and grab 1 day's worth of data.
+We want all the trips, stops, arrival times, and stop geometry (lat/lon).

+Tables used:
+1. `views.gtfs_schedule_dim_stop_times`: all stop arrival times for all operators, need to subset to particular date
+1. `views.gtfs_schedule_fact_daily_trips`: all trips for all operators, need to subset to particular date
+1. `views.gtfs_schedule_dim_stops`: lat/lon for all stops, need to subset to interested stops

 Here, all the trips for one operator, for a particular day, is joined with all the stops that occur on all the trips.
 Then, the stops have their lat/lon information attached.